Suv4o/blog-article-to-podcast/README.md

 For a blog post about Homebrew migration, the agents might create:

 ```
-Alex: "Hey folks!
+Aleks: "Hey folks!
 Welcome to Tech Unpacked!
 Today we're saving your
        sanity when moving to a new Mac."

-Sam: "Finally!
+Nicole: "Finally!
 Because last time I reinstalled my dev tools one by
       one… I nearly cried. [laughs]"

-Alex: "Been there!
+Aleks: "Been there!
 But Homebrew's got your back.
 Just one command,
        and poof — everything's restored."

-Sam: "[excited] That's genius!
+Nicole: "[excited] That's genius!
 Then you just reinstall everything
       with that file later?"
 ```